 Effective social media marketing isn’t all that easy.
 And, the data shown above, from a new report by Harvard Business Review, demonstrates that quite well.
 My guess is that even some of the 12% who think they’re doing well with social media marketing find their actual results don’t deliver everything that’s possible with this marketing channel.

-So, what are so many of these organizations doing WRONG to achieve ineffective social media marketing.
+So, what are so many of these organizations doing WRONG to achieve ineffective social media marketing?

 Firms just don’t seem to understand the fundamental difference between social media marketing and traditional marketing.
 Here’s what Avinash Kaushik, Google’s analytics guru, has to say about the difference between social media and traditional media:

 Too many companies have not evolved from what I call ‘shout marketing’ — think TV,newspapers, magazine ads — to influence by initiating and participating in conversations with consumers.
 There needs to be a generational shift.

-I’m not sure we need a generational shift (in fact, my college seniors have no better understanding of effective social media marketing than 40-something advertising execs), but certainly social media is a disruptive technology — one that calls into question the status quo and requires a different paradigm, not just a few tweaks.
+I’m not sure we need a generational shift (in fact, my college seniors have no better understanding of effective social media marketing than 40-something advertising execs) but certainly, social media is a disruptive technology — one that calls into question the status quo and requires a different paradigm, not just a few tweaks.